Foamimi/Eldryn-Extended---HD-Quests/README.md

    - Removed Frankly HD Shrouded Armor
    - Removed Frankly HD Stormcloak and City Guards
    - Removed Dovah Sonaak - Dragon Priest Masks SE

-1.0.3
-   - Added SMIM - Alternate Retextures for Wood in Mines Patch
-   - Added Spiders of Solstheim - Transparency Fix
-   - Added Ancient Amidianborn Dwarven Metal Armory
-   - Added new "ENB Lights" optional section
-   - Added Remove Ugly Torch Glow
-   - Updated instructions for Arctic - Frost Effects Redux to hide specific files.
-   - Updated instructions for Optimized ENB Light Meshes for the FOMOD options.
-   - Removed Mari's Flora as the setup for Septimus is great on it's own anyway.
-   - Renamed everything (again) to actually sort correctly when using multiple addons.
-SORRY FOR ALL THE RENAMING!
-This should be the last renaming thing for a while.
-   - **Save game safe update.**

-1.0.2
-   - Added new "Dwemer Textures" optional section
-   - Added Ancient Dwemer Metal
-   - Added Ancient Dwemer Metal (various patches and addons)
-   - Added new "Super SUPER Optional" optional section
-   - Added Footprints
-   - Added Footprints SPID (various fixes and addons)
-   - Renamed everything to have "c" at the end of each number.
-If you have installed mutliple addons, this will help sort them better for when the guide updates.
-   -  **Save game safe update.**

-1.0.1
-   - Added Splashes Of Skyrim
-   - Removed PELTAPALOOZA as it was already in Septimus
-   - **Save game safe update.**